 - NISP will protect habitat and recreation within the wild and scenic Poudre Canyon.
 Glade Reservoir is located off-stream on undeveloped land already owned by Northern Water.
 The reservoir will fill using a diversion structure near the canyon mouth that already exists, negating the need to build new structures on the Poudre River.

 - Sixty percent of the water stored in Glade Reservoir will come from agricultural water sharing partnerships.
 The reservoir will fill primarily with water that has been diverted from the Poudre River for more than a century.

-- Northern Water is working with Colorado Parks and Wildlife to provide additional flows in the Poudre River to enhance the trout fishery through Fort Collins.
+- Northern Water is working with a variety of Poudre Basin stakeholders to provide additional flows in the Poudre River to enhance the trout fishery through Fort Collins.